StatEngine/stat-engine/README.md

 #### Nightly Dump

-A nightly dump of elasticdump data will be availabe in S3.
+A nightly dump of elasticdump data is availabe in S3.
+Please contact a team member for access.
-In the meantime, you can obtain sample data from another developer.

 #### Loading data